-An interesting feature is the lack of any captures without close approaches for $C_J = 3.02$ and 3.025.
-These Jacobi constants correspond to orbital inclinations near 90° (see Section 4.1), where the Kozai effect is strongest.
-The Kozai mechanism causes the orbits to become highly eccentric and subject to collision with Jupiter or one of the Galilean satellites.
+An interesting feature is the lack of any captures without close approaches for C_J = 3.02 and 3.025.
+These Jacobi constants correspond to a distribution of orbital inclinations centered near 90° (see Section 4.1 and Fig. 5), where the Kozai effect is strongest.
+The Kozai mechanism causes the individual orbits to have large variations in both inclination and eccentricity, and thus they become subject to collision with Jupiter or one of the Galilean satellites.
 This is the primary reason that no existing satellites in the Solar System have inclinations near 90°.
+The Kozai effect causes many of the captures in this C_I range to be lost.

 All of the surviving binaries plotted here capture as 2C-BIN (though not all 2C-BIN captures are survivors), largely because of the separations we have studied.
 The separations of these binaries are optimized to give maximum capture percentages, leading to tidal disruption radii that are very close to Jupiter (Eq.
-1).
+(1)).
 Thus these surviving binaries, which by definition have closest approaches outside Callisto, do not cross r{td} and remain intact.
 The separations we have used, which are optimal for capture, do not correspond with the maximum survival rate.
 Somewhat larger separations would result in a higher percent of surviving captures, with a lower percent of overall captures.

-The consequences of this are apparent in Figure 11.
+The consequences of this are apparent in Fig. 11.
 For $C_J < 3.02$, the curves for single objects and all three binary masses are equivalent to within the error.
 This is because most of the binary captures in this C_J range are 2C-BIN.
 Since 2C-BIN captures act as a single entity with no alteration from tidal disruption, the captured population for $C_J < 3.02$ is similar to that of the single bodies and the fraction that avoid Callisto is also similar.
 While the surviving binaries for $C_J > 3.025$ are still all 2C-BIN, 1C captures dominate the 2C-BIN captures in this Jacobi constant range, but none of the 1C captures are safe from Callisto.
 Therefore, the percent of the total binary captures that survive at high Jacobi constants is very small.

 Thus we find that while retrograde captures (low C_J) are rare (see Fig. 7), most of them are safe from collision with Callisto.
 On the contrary, prograde captures from binaries (high C_J) are numerous but prone to collision.
 This is bad news for binary capture - the largest enhancements occur for captures that are most likely to be removed by interactions with Callisto.
 As we have already discussed, examining larger separations will lead to a larger percentage of capture orbits that are safe from collision.
 This may be a significant effect.
 How else can collisions be avoided?

 One possible way out is if the captures occurred before Callisto was formed.
-At these early times, a dense accretion disk surrounded Jupiter, and the strong gas drag could have augmented capture rates (as in Pollack et al., 1979).
-However, this is not compelling, because satellites captured at this time would be prone to loss by orbital decay and later by collisions with forming proto-satellites.
+At these early times, a dense accretion disk surrounded Jupiter, and the strong gas drag could have augmented capture rates (as in Pollack et al. (1979)).
+However, this is not compelling, because satellites captured at this time would be prone to loss by orbital decay and later by collisions with forming protosatellites.